Dylanmpg/Tic-Tac-Toe-With-React/README.md

 For more information please contact me: <b>dylanmpgh@gmail.com</b>

 <h2>Roadmap</h2>
 In the future I hope to add on to this project to showcase my progress as I work towards becoming a better web developer.
+I plan to go into the styles.css folder and update the css code.
+I plan to change the colors to a more personally favored look.

 <h2>License Info</h2>
 MIT License